-The lab offers a stimulating, interdisciplinary, and supportive work environment with excellent opportunities for collaborative efforts as well as independent accomplishments.
-The lab is based in the School of Life Sciences and is associated with both the Centers for Mechanisms of Evolution (biodesign.asu.edu/mechanisms-evolution) and Evolution and Medicine (evmed.asu.edu).
-The lab has strong intellectual ties – including weekly lab meetings, seminars, and journal clubs – with the local evolutionary/population genetics, primate genomics, and computational biology research community (ASUpopgen.org).
-Phoenix stays warm year-round with over 300 days of sunshine and offers many excellent restaurants, a vibrant art, music, and cultural scene, as well as beautiful nature preserves for any kind of outdoor activities.
+The Pfeifer Lab offers a supportive and stimulating work environment with excellent opportunities for training and collaboration.
+The Lab is based in the School of Life Sciences and is associated with both the Center for Evolution and Medicine (https://evmed.asu.edu/) and the Center for Mechanisms of Evolution (https://biodesign.asu.edu/mechanisms-of-evolution/).
+The lab has strong intellectual ties – including lab meetings, seminars, and journal clubs – with the local evolutionary/population genetics, primate genomics, and computational biology research communities (http://asupopgen.org/).

 Appointments will initially be offered for one year, with extension contingent on performance.
 The start date is flexible.